 Governance is the foundational underpinning of Data Intelligence.
 Because the disciplines of data management are splintered and misunderstood, Data Intelligence provides the umbrella term to help organizations find, understand and fully leverage all those governed data assets.
 Data governance, data catalog, privacy solutions and more get simplified when an organization seeks to be intelligent about their data rather than implementing point solutions.
 Piecemeal parts such as data quality and master data management feed into a Data Intelligence strategy that provides strong business benefits.

 Benefits of data governance

-Good data governance first and foremost ensures the massive amounts of data in an organization can be harnessed for business value.
+Good data governance first and foremost ensures the massive amounts of enterprise data in an organization can be harnessed for business value.
 Ungoverned data is messy, rule-less and cramps productivity.
 Data governance means an organization can trust their data to answer important questions, like which products in which markets are likely to deliver the highest revenue.
 Bad data means bad answers, which lead to bad decisions, which can hurt an organization fiercely.

 As an example, take a company with data inconsistencies.
 Say, customer names are listed differently in the systems where it resides, such as customer service, sales, or logistics systems.
 The lack of data governance means these issues aren’t resolved and the intelligence about customers will either be limited or plain wrong.
 A scary thought.

 Another example is regulatory compliance.
 Privacy laws, such as GDPR from the European Union, or CCPA from California, must be adhered to or regulators levy costly fines.
 Without data governance, an organization has no mechanism for seeing where an individual’s information exists and therefore has no way to remove or edit it to meet these regulations.